7 Reasons Why Spreadsheets are Terrible for Project Management

 7. Customization is a pain.

 Each organization, team, and project is unique.
 Spreadsheets are not.
-Customizing a spreadsheet to meet the specific needs of your team can be time-consuming and frustrating.
+Customizing an excel sheet to meet the specific needs of your team can be time-consuming and frustrating.
 Your choices are to rely on generic project templates, build one from scratch, or pay someone to build one for you.
 Even then, spreadsheets don’t have features like form editors and filters.

 Spreadsheets simply aren’t built for project management, and who wants to spend time trying to force a tool to do something it was never meant to do?
 You need to focus your energy on the project and its deliverables, not on the tools your team needs to make things happen behind the scenes.